 I have been neglecting this blog for a few weeks!
 Not because I want to, but because we have no internet at our house (yet).
-Currently, I am sitting outside the USO office on base with my laptop and using their wireless.
+Currently, I am sitting outside an office on base with my laptop and using their wireless.

 We moved in on Oct 1, and will be getting our internet/phone installed on the 28th.
 Yes, the 28th!
 I knew coming over that things would most likely take much longer, but I didn't know we would have to wait a month to get internet.
 This brings me to point number 1: For anyone ever moving to Germany, make sure you set up your internet as soon as you know where you'll be living.
 It is a process.
 Thankfully, our landlords were MORE than helpful and called Telekom (internet place) for us because they don't have an English support center.

 I started taking classes at the VHS, or more appropriately known as the Volkshochschule (I'm still having a hard time saying it, so I say VHS).
 It's similar to a Community College in the States.
 I'm taking a beginner's German class.
-It's Mon, Wed and Thurs from 6-9:15pm and the class is completely in German!
+It's three days a week from 6-9:15pm and the class is completely in German!
 Since it's a local class, they do not cater to English speaking persons.
-The class has Armenians, Turks, Iraqis, Vietnamese, Japanese, Greeks, etc. It's been great though, I think I'll learn much more than I would taking a class on base.
+The class has Armenians, Turkish, Iraqis, Vietnamese, Japanese, Greeks, etc. It's been great though, I think I'll learn much more than I would taking a class on base.
 I've heard those classes are good, but I wanted something more intensive.
 And it is!

 We've also been doing some other travel, but that will have to wait for another day.
 I have to keep unpacking, and get ready for the Krautfest in our town!
 (Leinfelden-Echterdingen)